wnabil/ngx-export-as/README.md

 - **1.2.3**
   - Fix issue #9 - update readme
   - Fix issue #12 - Add support for internet explorer "Please check the docs section for IE"
+  - Fix issue #15 - Support for angular 4 and 5